-I do believe that food tastes better off a plate.
-There is, in fact, countless research to back that up, and if you think about the gastronomic experience of eating off a plate rather than a half soggy take away container where you are actually eating bits of the container along with your food, I am sure you will agree there is some merit in that.
-So why do we all eat plastic or cardboard wrapped refrigerated take away food every single day?
-Convenience has trumped taste, and businesses have adopted the grab and go model as their core business model.
-From most of the better known lunch businesses in cities, you can’t actually get food or drink unless it is in take away packaging.
+I believe that food tastes better off a plate.
+There is, in fact, countless research to back that up.
+If you think about the gastronomic experience of eating off a plate rather than a soggy take-away container where, somehow, you end up actually eating rogue paper or plastic along with each mouthful of food, I am sure you will also agree there is some merit in that statement.
+So why do we put up with eating packaging-wrapped refrigerated take-away food every single day?
+Convenience has trumped taste, and companies have adopted consumer’s grab-and-go attitudes to the core of their business model.
+Most of the better known lunch options in cities only provide their food and drink in take-away packaging, with no option in dine in their establishments.

 Let’s do the maths on that – there are an estimated 32.5m employees in the UK.
 Statista reports that the average adult will eat in a restaurant two-to-three times a month.
-If we generously assume that one of those visits is a visit to a restaurant at lunch time, that leaves another potential eight billion other lunch opportunities.
+If we generously assume that one of those visits is to a restaurant at lunch time, that leaves a potential eight billion other lunch opportunities.

 Statista also tells us that 39 percent of working people will buy lunch out of home twice a week (I have a feeling in the aforementioned Square Mile this might in fact be five times a week), that is a whopping 1.3 billion lunches bought on the go in a year – or five million every single day.

 If you take our meal deal example above, with three or more items of single use packaging in just one persons’ lunch – that is potentially 15 million bits of single use packaging discarded in one single lunch time.
 Just in the UK.